 As we all know, past giving is an excellent indicator of future giving.
 That’s why we introduced our own charitable giving database, VeriGift, which includes over 100 million charitable giving records.
 Each record is verified – you can even click on the PDF to see the original source material, such as an annual report or 990 form.
 It’s just one of the ways we try to make iWave’s data more transparent.

-VeriGift is the #1 used dataset in PRO and is a major component of iWave.
+VeriGift is the #1 used dataset in iWave.
 Why?
 For starters, you can find clues about propensity, affinity, and capacity all in one place.
 If a prospect exists in VeriGift, there’s already evidence she’s philanthropic (propensity).
 The record also includes which organization she gave to (affinity) and how much (capacity).

 With gift records stretching back decades and with thousands of new records added daily, there’s a lot to learn about your prospects in VeriGift.
 What’s more, iWave is the only way to screen against VeriGift’s leading data.